 Being respectful and valuing your own time, but also valuing and respecting the time of others!
 One of my clients locks the door if you’re not in on time and you miss the meeting.
-People soon get the message which drives the behavior of not being late!
+People soon get the message which drives the behaviour of not being late!

 Now, if you haven’t been strict with tip #5 then the ‘close’ or summary will always be the first thing to go.
 Don’t let this happen.

 It’s where you ensure everyone is on point in terms of what you’ve achieved, what you’ve agreed and any agenda items outstanding.
-It’s also the point where next steps and actions are confirmed with action owners taking responsibility to deliver.
+It’s also the point where the next steps and actions are confirmed with action owners taking responsibility to deliver.

-Depending on the type of meeting Minutes and an action log may be appropriate as a follow up, but at the very least an email summarising the outcome and next steps.
+Depending on the type of meeting, Minutes and an action log may be appropriate as a follow-up but at the very least an email summarising the outcome and next steps.
 This removes any ambiguity as to what was discussed, what was agreed and what the next steps are, PLUS it helps the meeting junky wean themselves from attending every meeting (see tip #2!).

-If you want to introduce short, sharper meetings try standing up around a high-level coffee table, white board or flip chart.
+If you want to introduce short, sharper meetings try standing up around a high-level coffee table, whiteboard or flip chart.

-When you stand up you tend to move around more, which gets more oxygen into the body, particularly to the brain and therefore your sensory acuity is stronger.
-The meeting will probably be more productive plus people will be focused on getting to the point quicker.
+When you stand up you tend to move around more, which gets more oxygen into the body, particularly to the brain, and therefore your sensory acuity is stronger.
+The meeting will probably be more productive, plus people will be focused on getting to the point quicker.

 Take these top 7 meetings tips and focus on being PRODUCTIVE, not BUSY.